Essential SMB Cybersecurity Strategies for Healthcare CFOs

 2. Backup and disaster recovery

-These services are vital for and ensuring compliance with rigorous regulations such as HIPAA, PCI-DSS, and GDPR.
-With 88% of medical institutions reporting at least one cyber assault in the past year and cyberattacks affecting over 100 million individuals in 2023, the urgency for has never been more pronounced.
+These services are vital for healthcare organizations and ensuring compliance with rigorous regulations such as HIPAA, PCI-DSS, and GDPR.
+With 88% of medical institutions reporting at least one cyber assault in the past year and cyberattacks affecting over 100 million individuals in 2023, the urgency for cybersecurity measures has never been more pronounced.

-Healthcare CFOs face the dual challenge of shielding their organizations from while managing operational costs.
-The average cost of a medical data breach reached $9.8 million in 2024, despite a 10.6% decrease from the previous year, underscoring the .
-By adopting , including proactive incident response strategies, medical facilities can significantly bolster their security posture while realizing considerable cost savings.
+Healthcare CFOs face the dual challenge of shielding their organizations from cyber threats while managing operational costs.
+The average cost of a medical data breach reached $9.8 million in 2024, despite a 10.6% decrease from the previous year, underscoring the financial impact of breaches.
+By adopting comprehensive strategies, including proactive incident response strategies, medical facilities can significantly bolster their security posture while realizing considerable cost savings.
 For example, Cyber Solutions' clients employing AI and automation tools have successfully detected and contained incidents 98 days faster than average, resulting in lower recovery expenses.

 The central node represents the main cybersecurity services offered by Cyber Solutions.
 Each branch depicts a specific service, with additional details about its role in protecting patient information and ensuring compliance.